wso2/docs-is/en/identity-server/next/docs/deploy/deployment-guide.md

 !!! info
     To learn how to front the two-node cluster with an Nginx load balance, see [Set up WSO2 clusters with Nginx]({{base_path}}/deploy/front-with-the-nginx-load-balancer).
 If you’ve changed the hostnames of nodes, make sure to keep that in mind when you’re configuring your load balancer.

----

 ## Run the cluster

 1. Start the load balancer and WSO2 Identity Server nodes.
-2. Access the WSO2 Identity Server Management Console (`https://<IS_HOST>:<PORT>/carbon`).
+2. Access the WSO2 Identity Server Console.
     Depending on your load balancer, traffic will be served by one of the cluster nodes.
 3. Shut down cluster node one and observe that the traffic is served by node two.
 4. Start node one and shut down node two.
 Note that traffic will be served by node one.